Nicopradas/calculator/README.md

 ## Live Demo

-You can try the calculator by opening the `index.html` file in your web browser.
+You can try the calculator by visiting the GitHub Pages deployment [here](https://nicopradas.github.io/calculator/).

 ## Project Structure